-The localhost in WordPress is the default name which describes local computer’s address also called as the loopback address.
+The localhost in WordPress is the default name which describes local computer’s address also called as the loopback address. where the loopback these addresses enable the Server and Client processes on a single system to communicate with each other.
 For example, by typing: ping localhost, it pings the local IP address of 127.0.0.1 (the loopback address).
 Whenever setting up a web server or software on a web server, this above loopback address is used to point/define the software to the local machine.
+It is very important to understand that there are two ways to use WordPress, one with the purchased domain and the other with localhost.
+As localhost provides a huge advantage for a user to create a WordPress website which can be hosted in local server.
+The localhost in WordPress helps the user to upskill themselves and experiment with the WordPress without any constraint.

 In the field of computer networking, localhost is a host which refers to “this computer” or by more accuracy “the computer I’m working on”.
 IT types, network administrators and programmers, also use the term “home” (home computer).
 For example, if you type localhost in your web browser, so the browser will connect to the computer that you are using currently.